 Sanctification

-We teach on many of the other doctrines of the Bible, such as the Biblical feasts, Shabbat, water baptism, Biblical dietary laws, the Torah and its commands both general and specific and many more.
+At Be One, we teach on many of the foundational and practical doctrines of Scripture, including the Biblical feasts, Shabbat, water immersion (baptism), Biblical dietary principles, the Torah and its commandments—both general and specific—and much more.